-I volunteer at Oakwood Cemetery in Niagara Falls.
-I have some limited access to St. Mary's/Sacred Hearts Cemetery, which are adjacent to Oakwood, although most of their records have been destroyed and the cemetery is in ill repair.
+I have some limited access to St. Mary's and Sacred Hearts Cemeteries, which are adjacent to Oakwood, although most of their records have been destroyed and the cemeteries are in ill repair.

 St. Joseph's, Holy Trinity and Gate of Heaven (Lewiston) are not far away and within my travel range for photo requests.
 I will only take photo requests that already have grave section/area info because these are HUGE cemeteries.
 Call the cemetery office, tell them you are from far away and ask they provide you with the info so you can send someone else to get the photo.
 Most places will do one or two requests for FREE.
 After more than a couple, however, be prepared to pay some sort of fee.

 Riverdale and Accacia Park will NOT process requests for Find A Grave photographers and are particularly unfriendly about it.
 Call them and get the grave location and put it in your photo request.
 These cemeteries want to charge photographers if they go in and ask for help.
 For one or two requests, they MIGHT do it over the phone for YOU.
 Remember: your family BOUGHT plots there.
 They work for YOU.

 Visit my Virtual Cemetery "Oakwood's River Folks" for folks who have died stunting at The Falls or in The Niagara River and then stop by and say hi to my recently departed best friend, Eilean "Ellie" Lyonhil Donan in the Virtual Cemetery, "Beloved Friends".